Health and Human Services Agencies' Notice of Privacy Practices

 Agency employees are trained and required to protect the privacy of health information that identifies you.
 An agency doesn't give employees access to health information unless they need it for a business reason.
 Business reasons for needing access to health information include making benefit decisions, paying bills, and planning for the care you need.
 The agency will punish employees who don't protect the privacy of health information that identifies you.

 If you believe your privacy rights have been violated, contact the appropriate agency listed below.
-You also can contact the appropriate agency listed below if you: (1) have questions about this notice, (2) need more information about your privacy rights, or (3) need a physical address for an agency.
+You also can contact the appropriate agency listed below if you: (1) have questions about this notice, (2) need more information about your privacy rights, (3) need a physical address for an agency, or (4) are requesting a copy of health information from an agency.

 - If you are receiving care from a DSHS state-operated hospital, then you should contact the hospital’s privacy officer.